frank-olthuijsen/fhir-nuts-devdays/README.md

 This repo is part of the [HL7 FHIR DevDays 2023](https://www.devdays.com/) tutorial [FHIR x Nuts: How to combine FHIR and Nuts to create large-scale distributed networks for healthcare information exchange](https://www.devdays.com/share/?session=2975161).

 The code in this repo is the outcome of participating in the [Hackathon FHIR x NUTS bij HL7 Working Group meeting](https://www.youtube.com/watch?v=qeadC5w9oR4).
 As such, **this code is by no means production ready**.
 It is solely intended as a PoC.
-There are still a lot of security holes to plug.
+It does not meet the necessary security standards and should not be used in a production environment.

 However, due to the complexity of setting up and interacting with multiple Nuts nodes and FHIR servers, I believe that this repo can be of value to anyone wanting to learn more about/get started with the **Toepassing op Nuts: BgZ**.